OliverWisn/crawler_Herminio_Selenium/README.md

 python 3.10 - rest in requirements.txt .

 ## Remarks:
-- I made this script so that the master branch had always the functioning code.
+- The master branch had always the functioning code.
 - To run the script you must run the file "crawler_her_sel.py".
 - The scraper only scrapes the data from the main page https://www.flashscore.com/